 - What is the hostile environment?

-- Who is affected by the hostile environment?
+- What is the purpose of the hostile environment?

-- What is the intention behind the hostile environment?
+- What are the origins of the hostile environment?

 What is the hostile environment?

 There are plenty of aspects of current immigration policy which are unpleasant and “hostile” to immigration or migrants in a general sense, including the astronomically high immigration application fees, the continued policy of indefinite detention, the Byzantine complexity of the rules, the enforced separation of some families, the infamous “Go Home” vans and more.
 This post is not about those policies, which we cover regularly on this website.
 They are important and they undoubtedly contribute to a hostile climate for migrants and ethnic minorities.

 Here, I want to focus on a fundamental shift in the way that immigration control operates in the United Kingdom.
 To my mind, the defining feature of the hostile environment of Theresa May is the creation of a system of routine citizen-on-citizen “papers, please” immigration checks as part of everyday life.
 Historically, UK immigration control was carried out at the border by trained officials.
 That has fundamentally changed in the last five years, and with very little public debate or dissent.

 Private citizens and public servants must now check the immigration papers of other citizens when offering jobs (and even those of existing employees), when renting accommodation, when visiting a GP or hospital, when opening a bank account, when getting married and more.
 Homeless charities were co-opted into joint working with immigration officials.
 The police had themselves effectively abandoned immigration law enforcement but immigration officers are now embedded at police stations to check the status of criminals, victims and witnesses and to detain and remove them where feasible.